blueratdota/odin-landing-page/README.md

 # odin-landing-page
 11/04/2023 - Done with header portion.
 To do: add the small box for pictures and allow it to warp
 11/07/2023 - formatted the body portion: to do: add the footer
+11/08/2023 - added the footer. somewhat represents the finished product. just need some finishing touch